 There are cases when you need to switch between two applications in your work.
-For example, a common use case is reading commands/instructions from a web page opened in a web browser and trying them out on the command line terminal.
+For example, a common use case is reading commands/instructions from a web page opened in a web browser and trying them out in a command-line terminal.

 I'm sure many of you are used to the Alt+Tab method of switching between application windows.
 However, there are some who manually resize windows to fit side-by-side in the visible area.
-But do you know that there is a way you can do this automatically?
+But did you know that there is a way to do this automatically?

-In this tutorial, we will briefly discuss how you can split the screen area to fit two windows side by side.
-Please note that all the commands/instructions mentioned here have been tested on Ubuntu.
+In this tutorial, we will briefly explain how you can split the screen area to fit two windows side by side.
+Please note that all commands/instructions mentioned here have been tested on Ubuntu.

 How to quickly wrap and resize windows in Ubuntu

 If you are on Ubuntu Linux, then this is very easy.
 All you have to do is to use the following key combination: Ctrl+Super+left/right arrow key.
 For those who aren't aware, the Super key on the keyboard is usually the one that has the Microsoft Windows logo on it.

 For example, here's how my desktop looked before I used this shortcut: